100

 But what is indirect marketing, and why is it popular among businesses?

-What is the Indirect Marketing Process?
+What is Indirect Marketing?

 Direct Marketing Vs InDirect Marketing